tiilt-lab/MulticraftAndMMLADataMining/README.md

             - Alternatively, update the data_output_w_times file to whatever the path is for the video + gaze data
         - Can do this for multiple videos, just make multiple folders, and/or update the data_output_w_times file accordingly
         - Output appears in directory of script

+# Note:
+    * data_output_w_times_combined and qualtrics_mapping_combined are the results two studies combined
+    * excluding_questions is the results combined, but only with the questions they have in commong
+    * exploration was the initial data that was run to see how the code worked on the current data

 # Notes on Saccade Processing
 * Reuse code potential